spacerspacerHeader graphic

 This Series contains one VHS videocassette recording of a biographical film entitled "George C. Scott: Power and Glory," produced by Michi Jones of Van Ness Films, for the Arts and Entertainment Network (A&E).
 This film uses many still photographs of Scott as an MU student as well as other material pertaining to his years in the MU Theatre Department that are from the collections of the University Archives.

 Note to Researcher: The VHS videocassette in Series 15 has been transferred to Digital Video and DVD.
-The DVD is stored with digital media in Room 704.

 Series 16. - C:22/8/16 (A95-158)